Music BA (Hons) (with Foundation Year)

 You will attend a series of compulsory concerts and events throughout your first academic year.
 The concerts included in this series are intended to illustrate the musical genres studied in other areas of the course, and to add additional enhancement.

-In Music Production you will explore aspects of music theory through an integrated programme of themes such as: stylistic sound; sound and perception theory; sound synthesis; mixed-media, interactive and immersive music and sound; surround-sound techniques and digital music.
+In Single Honours Music, in Music Production you will explore aspects of music theory through an integrated programme of themes such as: stylistic sound; sound and perception theory; sound synthesis; mixed-media, interactive and immersive music and sound; surround-sound techniques and digital music.

-All third year single honours students will also have to carry out a large research project, report or dissertation linked to issues pertaining to music performance, composition, music recording, live event planning or digital music, and the changing opportunities that exist for these areas in today’s music profession, regionally, nationally or internationally.
+All third year single honours students will also have to carry out a large research project, report or dissertation linked to issues pertaining to, for example, music performance, composition, music recording, live event planning or digital music, and the changing opportunities that exist for these areas in today’s music profession, regionally, nationally or internationally.
+A focus on music business or education contexts may also be explored here.

 You will graduate from Liverpool Hope with a broad musical education having had the opportunity to specialise in particular areas.
-An increasing number of our students are choosing to continue their studies at Masters level at Liverpool Hope, on either our MA Music (with specialist pathways available in Musicology, Performance, Composition, Electroacoustic Composition, or Sacred Music) or our MA in The Beatles, Popular Music and Society.
+An increasing number of our students are choosing to continue their studies at Masters’ level at Liverpool Hope on our MA courses with a focus on Music and Creative Practice.
 Many graduates also enter the teaching profession via our PGCE courses run by the Faculty of Education.

 However, our Music degree also develops a range of transferable skills, including critical analysis and communication so that, in recent years, several of our graduates have moved into the commercial and management sectors, often setting up their own businesses.